luckyteos/notes/Operating System Notes.md

 				* Useful for:
 					* Updating a running program or service
 					* Malware running in a legitimate program importing libraries it depends on to 		function
-					* When program
+					* When program that does not usually need a window needs to show a window in a particular situation

+### Loading

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTg0NjM2MTYsMTYwNTIxMTc3OCwxOD
-c0NzIyMDE3LDEyMTQxODQwNzNdfQ==
+eyJoaXN0b3J5IjpbMzYwMjkyMzUwLDE2MDUyMTE3NzgsMTg3ND
+cyMjAxNywxMjE0MTg0MDczXX0=
 -->